julik/vitrine/README.md

 ## All you need is some `public`

 Vitrine assumes that there are two directories under the current tree:
-* "public" - for the JS, for CSS and SCSS and in general all the static files served straight out
+* `public` - for the JS, for CSS and SCSS and in general all the static files served straight out
-* "views" - for the templates, in any Ruby templating format you have
+* `views` - for the templates, in any Ruby templating format you have

 ## Automatic compilation

 Vitrine is for **development**.
 It takes runtime compilation to 11 and beyound.
-Running tasks is all fine and good when you build out the app for production, but when iterating on UI it's essential to be able to just yank the file in there and carry on.
+Running tasks is all fine and good when you build out the app for production, but when iterating on UI it's essential to be able to just yank the file 3in there and carry on.

 ### For SCSS/SASS